 - Transfer the almond butter to an airtight container, and store in the fridge for up to 3 months.

-Looking for some great ways to use almond butter?
-Try one of these recipes!
+Looking for more almond butter recipes?
+Try one of these!